 Your cream cheese will need to be room temperature, so set this out on the counter a few hours before you plan to assemble your dip.

-Mince your garlic and jalapeños, and optionally remove the seeds and membrane inside.
+When preparing your jalapeños, optionally remove the seeds and membrane inside.
 The membrane is where most of the heat comes from in a jalapeño, so you can remove or not according to your taste preferences.

 Want to make your dip ahead?
 Simply assemble, cover, and refrigerate overnight.
 When you’re ready, uncover and bake as directed, until the center of the dip is hot and bubbling.

-I like to serve my dip with tortilla chips.
-You can also serve with pretzels, potato chips, or crackers.
+This dip is best served with tortilla chips.
+You can also serve with pretzels, potato chips, pork rinds, or crackers.
 This dip also goes well with fresh veggies like celery, bell pepper wedges, or carrots.

 Jalapeño Popper Dip